transtats/transtats/docs/source/roadmap.rst

 As the project evolves, a roadmap will be published for each major release.
 Comments, suggestions, and requests to the current roadmap are welcome.
 Our goal in publishing a roadmap is transparency and community inclusion.
 A roadmap is the team's best guess based on experience, community requests, and feedback.

-Transtats 0.1.4
+Transtats 0.1.5
 ===============

-We are currently working on :code:`0.1.4` release.
+We are currently working on :code:`0.1.5` release.

-Target delivery: By the end of October 2017
+Target delivery: By the mid of November 2017

-For features list please look `here <https://github.com/transtats/transtats/issues?q=is%3Aopen+is%3Aissue+milestone%3Arelease_0.1.4>`_.
+For features list please look `here <https://github.com/transtats/transtats/issues?q=is%3Aopen+is%3Aissue+milestone%3Arelease_0.1.5>`_.